dagster-io/dagster/docs/sections/deploying/celery.rst

 At the moment, dagster-celery is tested using the RabbitMQ broker and the default RPC backend.
 At least one team is running dagster-celery using SQS as the broker, and we intend to expand the scope of broker/backend matrix testing, probably starting with the Postgres backend.

+Note that when using a ``broker_url`` with a password in it you likely want to url encode it.